JohnMostlyR/jm-validate-addon.js/README.md

         	var validate = new ValidateAddon(
             	'the-form', // The name of the form or a reference to the form to validate {
-            		language: 'nl', // Defaults to the browser's language setting, if that language is available
+            		language: 'en', // Get messages in this language.
+Defaults to the browser's language setting, when available
-                	autoHide: true, // Defaults to true
+                	autoHide: true, // Automatically hide the tooltip after x seconds.
+Defaults to true
+                	useBrowserMessages: false, // Use my own styling but use the messages as provided by the browser.
+Defaults to false
             	}
         	);

+            // Change or set the language at any time later on validate.setLanguage('nl');
         });
 	</script>
 </body>
 ```

 # Features
+* Does not throw errors to the user for required fields as soon as the user is shown the form.
+Instead it shows the problem when the user moves away from the field.
+* When the user submits the form it does not just show the problem for the field that comes first.
+Instead a tooltip is shown with all fields and the problem there is with it.
+* The tooltip can be styled to fit your theme.
+* Provide your own feedback messages.
+* Override the browser its language setting.